-Our estimated annual effective tax rate for the year ended September 30, 2022 is expected to be approximately 2%, adjusted for discrete taxation matters arising during the interim periods.
+Our estimated annual effective tax rate for the year ending September 30, 2022 is expected to be approximately 2%, adjusted for discrete taxation matters arising during the interim periods.

-The difference between the U.S. federal statutory income tax rate of 21% and our effective income tax rate for the three months ended December 31, 2021 and the three months ended January 1, 2021 was primarily driven by the continuation of a full valuation allowance against any benefit or expense associated with losses or income in the U.S. and income taxed in foreign jurisdictions at generally lower tax rates, where we are not in a valuation allowance because it is expected that we will be in a taxable income position.
-The gain on the sale of our equity interest in Ampere during the three months ended December 31, 2021 has been offset by our NOL carryforwards.
+The difference between the U.S. federal statutory income tax rate of 21% and our effective income tax rate for the three and six months ended April 1, 2022 and the three and six months ended April 2, 2021 was primarily driven by the continuation of a full valuation allowance against any expense associated with income in the U.S. and income taxed in foreign jurisdictions at generally lower tax rates, where we are not in a valuation allowance because it is expected that we will be in a taxable income position.
+The gain on the sale of our equity interest in Ampere during the three and six months ended April 1, 2022 has been offset by our net operating loss carryforwards.
+As of April 1, 2022, we maintain a full valuation allowance against our U.S. deferred tax assets.
+We will continue to monitor all evidence in the future as we assess the impact of the full valuation allowance for U.S. deferred tax assets.
 For additional information refer to Note 14 - Income Taxes to our Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.